skohare-tech/assignment/README.md

 # Welcome to Nets code assignment

+Note that following the instructions is a key part of our code assignement!

 - Navigate to **Issues** section of this repository.
 - Create a new issue by selecting **New Issue** with the title: **(Your name) ios/Android**.
 Choose iOS or Android.
 - In the description section of the issue, you can give a brief introduction about yourslef (optional) and let us know **when** you can start working on the assignment.